snip/flightLGo/README.md

 Copy `sample.env` to `.env` in same directory as flightLGo then update this `.env` according to your needs.
 Then run `./flightLGo`

-#Check activity
+## Check activity
 flightlog will output to the terminal it is started in.

 ```
 Jul 21 13:42:40 mail flightLGo[22695]: Connected to OGN APRS server to track activity of <ICAO> centered on <LAT> <LOGN> with a radius of <RADIUS> km.
 ```
-This line indicates, that flightLGo has connected to an APRS Server and registered to get motion events within a circle of \<RADIUS> kilometers at the location <LAT> <LONG>.
+This line indicates, that flightLGo has connected to an APRS Server and registered to get motion events within a circle of \<RADIUS> kilometers at the location \<LAT> \<LONG>.
 When it receives events it will calcluate whether a takeoff or landing is happening.
 If so, it will output the event to the terminal which looks like
 ```
 Jul 21 14:55:53 mail flightLGo[22695]: 2020-07-21 14:55:46 +0200 CEST> 3EEB98: <D-Callsign> (<CN>) ------------------- Landing
 ```
 This event is also sent to the webserver https://logbook.glidernet.org#<ICAO>, where it is stored in a database.

 Only takeoff and landing events which are happening while flightLGo is running can be reported to the website.
-The website will only show your airport, if at lease one takeoff or landing event has been watched and reported to it.
+The website will only show your airport when at lease one takeoff or landing event has been watched and reported to it.

 If not registered and started as a systemd service or started via a cron job, flightLGo will terminate when you logoff the computer.